 Inscrutable Oriental: Played with/lampshaded by suspect Cherry Quon, who is actually called an "inscrutable Oriental" by Archie, and manages to live up to it while noting how silly it is that Americans see Asians this way.

 Inspector Lestrade: Inspector Cramer.
 Though there are many hints of mutual respect between Cramer and Wolfe throughout the books (as well as between Archie and Sgt.
 Stebbins), they really don't like each other much.
 It's often stated that Cramer is not a bad detective, but he has a bad habit of jumping to a preferred conclusion based on obvious evidence and sticking to it without looking harder at anything more subtle.
 (Although this is subverted, interestingly, when Stout starred Cramer in his own solo mystery novel, Red Threads.)
-It should also be noted that compared to some of the other cops who show up, a large percentage of whom seem to be authoritarian bullies who are quick to leap to erroneous conclusions or spineless political careerists, Cramer is a certified genius.
+It should also be noted that compared to some of the other cops and law enforcement officials who show up, a large percentage of whom seem to be authoritarian bullies who are quick to leap to erroneous conclusions because it lets them throw their weight around more or spineless political careerists terrified of making a single step lest it ruin their chances for advancement, Cramer is a certified genius.

 Archie describes Wolfe as weighing "a seventh of a ton".